austin-mroz/SMORES/README.rst

-:author: Austin Mroz
+:authors: - Austin Mroz
-         Lukas Turcani
+          - Lukas Turcani

 Overview
 ========
-``flock-it`` enables calculation of electric-field-based steric parameters.
-This package is an expansion of the utility of the STREUSEL size metric and enables the calculation of electric-field-based wSterimol parameters from .xyz files.
+``smores`` enables calculation of electric-field-based steric parameters.
+This package is an expansion of the utility of the STREUSEL size metric and enables the calculation of electric-field-based wSterimol parameters from ``.xyz`` files.

 A detailed project plan can be found in `plan.md`